LINEMO: A Low-Cost SIM Card for Foreign Residents with Easy Online Application

 Picture courtesy of Fukushima Sightseeing and Product Exchange Association

-You can enjoy the area year-round, with vivid greenery in summer, yellow and red foliage in fall, and snow in the winter.
+You can enjoy the area year-round, with vivid greenery in summer, yellow and red foliage in fall, and the beauty of snow in the winter.

 Those who wish to see the lush outdoors should head to the observatory near the Station Stop, Oze Kaido Mishima Inn.
 A limited number of trains run on the Tadami Line, so be sure to check the time table (Japanese) to capture the shot you want.
-There is also a bus (Japanese) that goes from Aizu Miyashita Station to the Station Stop Oze Kaido Mishima Inn.
-The bus leaves once a day at 8:00 from Aizu Miyashita Station.
+There is also a bus that goes from Aizu Miyashita Station to the Station Stop Oze Kaido Mishima Inn.
+The bus leaves once a day at 8:10 from Aizu Miyashita Station.

 Daiichi Tadamigawa Bridge Observatory